llorracc/HAFiscal-econsocart-bug-mwes/EMAIL-TEMPLATE.md

 ## Impact

 **Font Bug**:
-- Severity: **Critical**
+- Severity: **Critical** (prevents compilation)
-- Prevents document compilation
-- Affects any document using nested text formatting
+- Affects any document using nested text formatting (e.g., `\textsc{\textit{...}}`)
+- Workaround is straightforward once diagnosed, but diagnosing required considerable effort

 **Headers Bug**:
-- Severity: **Major**
+- Severity: **Major** (visual defect)
-- Creates unprofessional appearance
+- Creates unprofessional appearance in draft submissions
-- Affects all QE draft submissions
+- Affects all QE submissions using draft mode
+- Workaround implementation was non-trivial due to interaction with line numbering system

-Both bugs require workarounds for authors to produce acceptable submissions.
+While these bugs are individually modest in scope, both required significant time to diagnose and construct reliable workarounds.
+Authors currently need these workarounds to produce acceptable submissions.

 ---